don6105/PR2015/Digit_Recognize/README.md

 # Digit_Recognize
 * Introduction
 <br>&nbsp;&nbsp;&nbsp;&nbsp;
 Using sklearn.svm recognize digit image which are downloaded from MNIST database.
+We get best precision is equaled to <strong>95%</strong> when amount of training set is 6000, and <strong>98%</strong> when amount of training set is 60000.
 <br><br>
 * OS
   * ubuntu 14.04 64-bit with kernel 3.19.0